lurk101/pshell/README.md

 - The compiler code is a remix of the [amacc compiler] parser generator and the [c4 virtual machine].
 Many important amacc enhancements such as floating point, array, struct and type checking support were taken fom the [Squint] project.
-Native code generation by yours truly.
+- Native machine code generation for CM0 and CM33 by Jean M. Cyr.
 - Console command recall and auto completion by Eric Olson.

 [What's new] in pshell